apache/drill/_docs/sql-ref/functions/002-conversion.md

 ### Examples

-The following examples show how to cast a string to a number, a number to a string, and casting from one numerical type to another.
+The following examples show how to cast a string to a number, a number to a string, and one numerical type to another.

 #### Casting a character string to a number
 You cannot cast a character string that includes a decimal point to an INT or BIGINT.
 For example, if you have "1200.50" in a JSON file, attempting to select and cast the string to an INT fails.
-As a workaround, cast to a float or decimal type, and then to an integer type.
+As a workaround, cast to a FLOAT or DECIMAL type, and then to an INT.

 The following example shows how to cast a character to a DECIMAL having two decimal places.